Arsenal Transfer News: Gunners Open Steven N'Zonzi Talks in Latest Rumours

 Steven N’Zonzi: Man of the Match - #DEN vs #FRA Rating 7.76 Aerial Duels Won 11 Tackles 1 Interceptions 1 Clearances 3 Key Passes 1 Passes 72 Full player statistics - https://t.co/N2YXtqmf9O #DENFRA #WorldCup https://t.co/7mpW4SHBm4

-After three successful years at Sevilla, there would possibly be a temptation for N'Zonzi to move on this summer, especially if a team as prestigious as Arsenal moved for him.
-In addition, he played some of the best football of his career under Emery previously.
+After three successful years at Sevilla, N'Zonzi could be tempted to leave this summer, especially if a team as prestigious as Arsenal moved for him.
+He played some of the best football of his career under Emery, and the 29-year-old would be a useful addition.

-The 29-year-old would be a useful addition for Arsenal too.
-N'Zonzi knows all about the Premier League and has shown himself adept at taking on numerous different responsibilities at the hub of the side.
+N'Zonzi knows all about the Premier League and has shown himself to be adept at taking on numerous responsibilities at the hub of a side.

-Should the Frenchman arrive along with Torreira to provide competition to the likes of Granit Xhaka, Aaron Ramsey and Mohamed Elneny, Arsenal would be looking in good shape in the central positions as they head into a crucial 2018-19 season.
+Should the Frenchman and Torreira arrive to provide competition for the likes of Granit Xhaka, Aaron Ramsey and Mohamed Elneny, Arsenal would be looking in good shape in central midfield ahead of a crucial 2018-19 season.